Chuck Steel: Night of the Trampires: Plot

 During the session Steel acts stand-offish and refuses to talk about his wife, but also is concerned by how Cular has been turning the rest of the station into barely stable, ineffective messes.

 Through a montage, the Trampires continue to attack and create more of their numbers over the next few days, during which, Van Rental manages to escape prison and returns to the hospital to stake the woman from before, but Steel arrives just before he can, but is now more believing about what's going on.
 He opens the drapes and kills the Trampire with sunlight, but not before threatening that the 'Master' will make them pay, after which, she then turns into a bat and bites Chuck on the nose.
 During the struggle, they manage to defeat the bat, but in the process, Chuck's partner falls out the window to her death.

 Back and the station, Steel and Van Rental try to explain what happened to the captain, including how since Chuck was bitten, he'll become a Trampire too by midnight.
-The captain doesn't believe them, thinking it's another one of Chucks conspiracy theories like how the governor is an Illuminati lizard man, but allows Steel till midnight to sort this mess out, but takes the monkey, Bubbles, along with him as a partner.
+The captain doesn't believe them, thinking it's another one of Chucks conspiracy theories like how the governor is an Illuminati lizard man, but allows Steel till midnight to sort this mess out, but takes the monkey, Giggles, along with him as a partner.

 Van Rental and Steel then proceed to get drunk as a way to lure out the Trampires, during which Van Rental explains that the Master is a Trampire who is destined to bring about 'The Lock-In' where the sun will be blocked out and everyone on Earth will then drink constantly, creating an endless food supply for the Trampires, but, a chosen one is also destined to defeat them.
 After several failed attempts to find Trampires, they dress Chuck up as a woman, since couples are more likely to be attacked, and find one, who they then follow back to their lair, to find that their Master is in fact Cular.

 Her plan was to make the L.A.P.D ineffective so that they would have no problem finding the 'Puritan' a figure who they must kill to bring about the Lock-In, who Steel and Van Rental correctly predict to be the Governor.